GoogleCloudPlatform/community/tutorials/cicd-datalake-part-1/index.md

     ![Image18](./images/image18.png)

-1. Once the Cloud Build successful run.
-It will create a data processing pipeline in the *Dev* environment with the following actions.
+1. Once the Cloud Build has successfully run, it will create a data processing pipeline in the *Dev* environment with the following actions.

       1. Create Dataflow Job

-      1. Create Dataset and Table in BigQuery (I have used dev_datalake_demo,prod_datalake_demo as a dataset name, sample_userdata as a table name, you can change that in main.tf if needed)
+      1. Create Dataset and Table in BigQuery (I have used dev_datalake_demo,prod_datalake_demo as a dataset names, sample_userdata as a table name, you can change that in main.tf if needed)

       1. Load data from GCS bucket to BigQuery Table